Your business is putting out a lot more sound than you realize. It’s not just about commercials.

 It all starts with a look at the brand from the outside.
 Every brand has sound and sound space.
-The first step is to identify all media, environments, and touchpoints where sound can be applied.
+The first step is to identify all media, environments, and touchpoints where sound can be designed and applied.

 Audio Branding Guidelines